Microsoft Teams Chat Message Retention Project

 Frequently Asked Questions (FAQ)

-Microsoft Teams Chat Deletion FAQ
+Microsoft Teams Chat Deletion FAQs

 No.